mitodl/mitx-grading-library/docs/grading_math/sampling.md

 ### IdentityMatrixMultiples

 Sample square matrices of a given dimension consisting of the identity matrix multiplied by a scalar.
-The `sampler` parameter can be any scalar sampling set listed above, as well as `DiscreteSet` (see below).
+The `sampler` parameter can be any scalar sampling set listed above.
 This sampling set is useful when you want a variable that will commute with other matrices, but can also be added to them.

 ```python
 >>> # Sample 3x3 matrices consisting of a random number between 1 and 3 multiplying the identity